 Jenny Murphy had the game of her life in the centre, the Leinster player involved in everything good about Ireland.
 Alison Miller created problems every time she got the ball and Claire Molloy was a constant thorn in the English attack slowing down or turning over the England ball every chance she got.
 Larissa Muldoon kept the pack under control with her constant chatter and chiding and Sophie Spence and Paula Fitzpatrick responded with powerful displays.

-Unfortunately for the home side though they were up against a strong and determined English side, a team worthy of their hype, a team so much more mentally tough than their overhyped male counterparts.
-The English gave as good as they got and, with the magnificent Emily Scarratt calling the shots in midfield, they had the benefit of a true superstar of the world game.
+Unfortunately for the home side, they were up against a strong English side, and, with the magnificent Scarratt calling the shots in midfield, they had a true superstar at the peak of her game.

-Ireland responded well with Murphy and Millar leading the charge.
-Unfortunately Nora Stapleton had an uncarachersistic off night from the boot, relieving pressure on the English defence.
-However by the end of the half the Irish were camped in the English red zone and really should have come away with a score, Sene Naoupu and Paula Fitzpatrick both having chances.
-However, the visitor’s defence held firm and the teams turned round with the score reading 0 – 5 to England.
+Ireland responded well, with Murphy and Millar leading the charge.
+Unfortunately Nora Stapleton had an uncharacteristic off night with the boot, with a few misplaced kicks relieving pressure on the English defence.
+However, by the end of the half, the Irish were camped in the English red zone and really should have come away with a score.
+Sene Naoupu and Fitzpatrick both had chances but the visitor’s defence held firm and the teams turned round with the score reading 0 – 5 to England.

-The home side lost influential players Muldoon and Molloy early in the second half and England began to get on top.
-Scarratt once again put England in the right place and, after a period of pressure from the English pack, replacement prop Laura Keates crossed for an unconverted try.
+Ireland lost Muldoon and Molloy early in the second half and England began to get on top.
+Scarratt once again put England in the right place and, after a period of pressure from the English pack, replacement prop Keates crossed for an unconverted try.

 Appropriately it was Scarratt that delivered the killer blow as she finished off a break by Danielle Waterman with consummate ease, the England centre converting her own try with just over ten minutes remaining.